GhaidaSenani/GhaidaSenani.github.io/_posts/2019-11-20-Find IT !-The Cheapest Alternative.markdown

 ![cnn_model]({{site.url}}/assets/img/p5_trainacc.png)

 ### 3.2 Recommendations:
 After the classification, I extract the output of the second fully connected layer as features.
-Converted images into a feature matrix to calculate the cosine similarity, then selected the top 3 images with the largest cosine as the recommendations.
-And calculate the  Euclidian similarity, then selected the top 3 images with the smallest Euclidian similarities as the recommendations.
+Converted images into a feature matrix to calculate the cosine similarity, then recommends the top 3 images with the largest cosine.
+And calculate the Euclidian similarity, then recommends the top 3 images with the smallest Euclidian similarities.

 #### 3.2.1 Demo